 As well as the LEGS Handbook, the LEGS Project runs a global awareness raising and training programme to promote the use and future revision of the guidelines.

-LEGS is a formal ‘companion‘ to the Sphere Project’s Humanitarian Charter and Minimum Standards in Humanitarian Response.
+LEGS and the Sphere Project’s Humanitarian Charter and Minimum Standards in Humanitarian Response are companion standards.